SudeepGopavaram/VSD_YOSYS_TCL_WORKSHOP/README.md

   * OpenTimer STA Tool
   * TCL Matrix Package

+## Day 1 Introduction to TCL and VSDSYNTH Toolbox Usage

+Create command and pass .csv from UNIX shell to TCL script

+general scenerios -
+1. Not provide .csv file as input
+2. Provide a .csv file, which doesn't exist
+3. type "-help" to find out usage

 ### Implementation

 First we will start with creation of the *suyosys* command script and *suyosys.tcl* files.